List of international cricket centuries by David Warner

 Warner scored his first ODI century in 2012, three years after his debut, when he made 163 against Sri Lanka in the first of three finals of the 2011–12 Commonwealth Bank Series.
 His 178 against Afghanistan in the 2015 World Cup was at the time the highest score by an Australian in the tournament's history.
 The following year, he scored seven centuries, (Note: In terms of most ODI centuries made by a player in a calendar year, Warner is behind Sachin Tendulkar (nine in 1998) and is joint-second with Sourav Ganguly (seven in 2000).) including a career-high score of 179 against Pakistan.
 On 28 September 2017, he played in his 100th ODI and became the first batsman for Australia and 8th batsman overall to score a century in his 100th ODI.
 His seven scores in excess of 150 in ODIs is second only to India's Rohit Sharma's eight.
 Among all countries, Warner has scored the most ODI centuries (five) against South Africa.
 Warner scored a man of the match innings of 89 in his T20I debut against South Africa in January 2009.
 His highest score in this format of 100 not out was made against Sri Lanka at the Adelaide Oval in October 2019.

-As of December 2023, Warner ranks joint-tenth on the list of players who have scored the most centuries in international cricket.
+As of November 2025, Warner ranks eleventh on the list of players who have scored the most centuries in international cricket.